 On a recent trip to Tennessee my family and I enjoyed our first sit-down visit at a restaurant in over 3 months.
 It was awesome to eat some good food AND not have to clean dishes!
-More people are dining out again, but we’re a long way from returning to normal.
+What economic insights can we get from restaurant booking trends?

 One of the biggest casualties from COVID is the impact on the restaurant industry.
 These businesses are always running on thin margins as it is, so they’ve been hit particularly hard as local governments ordered them to close their sit-down service.